wolfSSL/wolfssl/wolfcrypt/src/port/atmel/README.md

 TLS Establishment Times:

-* Hardware accelerated ATECC508A: 2.342 seconds avgerage
+* Hardware accelerated ATECC508A: 2.342 seconds average
 * Software only: 13.422 seconds average

 The TLS connection establishment time is 5.73 times faster with the ATECC508A.